Ndriqim Halili

-Ndriqim Halili (born 29 January 1993 in Gjilan) is a German–Albanian footballer.
+Ndriqim Halili (born 29 January 1993) is a German–Albanian footballer who plays as an attacking midfielder.

 Club career

-Halili has played in Thailand for Angthong.
+Halili was born in Gjilan.
+He has played in Thailand for Angthong.
 He has also played with FK Kukësi in the Albanian Superliga.

 In January 2019, he left Stuttgarter Kickers after having joined them only in September 2018.
 He signed up with Luxembourg outfit Differdange 03 a few days later.